bradmontgomery/days/README.md

                             Number of weeks.
 Default is 14.
       -s [Weekday [Weekday ...]], --dows [Weekday [Weekday ...]]
-                            Weekdays we wish to print (e.g. Tue, Thu)
+                            Weekdays we wish to print (e.g. Tue, Thu) -c, --chunk           Separate output into chunks based on the number of days specified.

 ## Examples